mikerst/mikethomas.design/src/work/better-briefing-with-podio.md

 	<figcaption>The solution we went with doesn&rsquo;t seem shorter, but it is much clearer.
 The business was also tidying up it&rsquo;s persona or segement language in-house too, which enabled this section to become clearer.</figcaption>
 </figure>

-This was a very small piece of work, that didn&rsquo;t take up too much time, yet had a positive impact on the quality of life of colleagues who needed to submit requests for work to the design team on a regular basis, and also ensured that each smaller project was initialised consistently, with awell-framed set of core information.
+This was a very small piece of work, that didn&rsquo;t take up too much time, yet had a positive impact on the quality of life of colleagues who needed to submit requests for work to the design team on a regular basis, and also ensured that each smaller project was initialised consistently, with a well-framed set of core information.